-Atomic Data fundamentally is a graph data model.
+Atomic Data is fundamentally a graph data model.
 We can think of Atomic Resources as nodes, and links to other resources through properties as edges.

 Neo4j is a popular graph database that supports multiple query languages.
 The first difference is that Atomic Data is not a single piece of software but a specification.
 However, we can compare Neo4j as a product with the open source Atomic-Server.
 Atomic-Server is fully open source and free (MIT licensed), whereas Neo4j is partially open source and GPL licensed.

 The data model of Neo4j features a labeled property graph, which means that edges (relationships between nodes) can have their own properties.